Skip to main content

 note

-The below example shows how to add the management (root) AWS account integration where CUR and an S3 bucket are provisioned:
+The below example shows how to add the management (root) AWS account integration where the CUR and an S3 bucket are provisioned:

 provider "aws" {